herrkaefer/Mole/README.md

 - `tags`: **empty** if meta does note exist
 - `summary`: **first a few lines of text** if meta does not exist

+## Some explanations

+- Mole needs you to specify a **root folder** which keeps all your docs.
+The folder can contain files of any format, and only the Markdown files are recognized and monitored by Mole.
+- When you add a note by Mole, the new doc will be created under a subfolder with the name of the category by default, i.e. `root/category/title.md` But you can move it as you wish later.
+- When you publish doc as Jekyll post, a `published: true` meta item will be appended to the meta data.

 ## Latest release